algorand/sandbox/README.md

 The `mainnet`, `testnet`, `betanet`, and `devnet` configurations configure the sandbox to connect to one of those long running networks.
 Once started it will automatically attempt to catchup to the latest round.
 Catchup tends to take a while and a progress bar will be displayed to illustrate of the progress.

 Due to technical limitations, this configuration does not contain preconfigured accounts that may be immediately transact with, and Indexer is not available.
 A new wallet and accounts may be created or imported at will using the [goal wallet new](https://developer.algorand.org/docs/clis/goal/wallet/new/) command to create a wallet and the [goal account import](https://developer.algorand.org/docs/clis/goal/account/import/) or [goal account new](https://developer.algorand.org/docs/clis/goal/account/new/) commands.

-_Note_
-A newly created account will not be funded and wont be able to submit transactions until it is.
 If a `testnet` configuration is used, please visit the [TestNet Dispenser](https://bank.testnet.algorand.network/) to fund the newly created account.

 ## Advanced configurations